 Brazilian Jiu Jitsu is an acclaimed and popular sport that requires strength and skill.
+It’s also famous for its leg locks.
 Many of the fighters participate in extraneous and lengthy training.

 A key factor in one of their training programs is understanding and strengthening their gripping abilities.
 BJJ is not just won by mere force; it is a sport that requires cunning, precision, and leverage.